Zappandy/ice_sheets_bigData/README.md

 docker-compose -f manual_cass_sinks/docker-compose.yml build (docker-compose-f visualization/docker-compose build)
 ```
 This can take a while as the data sources are downloaded to the images when building.
+If there's warnings about variables not being set, pass the flag **--env-file .env**, this is a must if running from WSL and not in Unix-based systems.
+This has not been tested with VMs.

 First, start the message broker and the database by running